re-rxjs/react-rxjs.org/docs/api/core/subscribe.md

 #### Properties

-- `source$`: Source observable that the Component will subscribe to.
+- `source$`: Source Observable that the Component will subscribe to.
 - `fallback`: (Optional, default = `null`).
 The JSX Element to be rendered before the subscription is created.